Spouse Visa to ILR: Step-by-Step Guide 2026

 Can my children apply for ILR at the same time as me?

 Yes.
-Dependent children who were included on your original spouse visa application (or who have been granted leave as dependants) can apply for ILR at the same time as you.
+Dependent children who were included on your original spouse visa application (or who have been granted leave as dependants) can apply for indefinite leave to remain at the same time as you.
 Each child needs their own application.
 Children born in the UK to a parent with ILR automatically become British citizens.
 Children born before the parent gets ILR can be registered as British citizens after the parent is granted ILR.

 How long does the SET(M) application take to process?

 Standard processing for the SET(M) application typically takes 6 to 8 weeks from the date of your biometrics appointment.
-Priority processing (decision within 5 working days) costs around 500 pounds, and super priority processing (decision by end of next working day) costs around 800 pounds.
+Priority processing (decision within 5 working days) costs around £500, and super priority processing (decision by end of next working day) costs around £1,000.
 Processing times can vary depending on the complexity of your case and the volume of applications.
+This is a common question when navigating the indefinite leave to remain process.

 Can I work in the UK while on a spouse visa and while waiting for my ILR decision?

 Yes.
 The spouse or partner visa allows you to work in the UK without restriction.
 You can be employed full-time, part-time, or self-employed.
 There are no restrictions on the type of work or salary level.
-While your ILR application is pending, your existing visa conditions remain in effect, meaning you can continue to work.
+While your indefinite leave to remain application is pending, your existing visa conditions remain in effect, meaning you can continue to work.
 Under Section 3C of the Immigration Act 1971, your leave is automatically extended while an in-time application is being considered.